 Sauna maintenance is fairly easy for both electric and wood-burning models.
 You generally don’t need any chemicals or special tools to keep your sauna clean and stain-free.

-All you need is a bake and breathe method.
+All you need is a bake-and-breathe method.
 After every sauna session, allow your hot room to continue heating for an extra half hour (bake).
-Then, the next morning, prop open your hot room door and allow your hot room to air out (breath) until your next sauna session.
+Then, prop open your hot room door the next morning and allow your hot room to air out (breath) until your next sauna session.

 This simple routine will help ensure that your sauna stays clean, smells fresh, and lasts for years to come.